The operation of Kanta Services is based on compliance with the statutory obligations. Kanta Services ensure secure and reliable processing of data.

 By virtue of the EU General Data Protection Regulation, citizens have the right to access their personal data.
 Therefore, they have the right to know what data has been recorded on them in various registers so that they can ensure that the data collected on them is accurate.

-Moreover, by virtue of the Act on the Electronic Processing of Client Data in Healthcare and Social Welfare and the Act on Electronic Prescriptions, citizens have the right to know who have processed their data recorded in the Kanta services or who the data has been shared with.
+Moreover, by virtue of the Act on the Electronic Processing of Client Data in Healthcare and Social Welfare and the Act on Electronic Prescriptions, citizens have the right to know who have processed their data recorded in the Kanta Services or whom the data has been shared with.

 Kela acts as controller of the Prescription Centre and the patient data management service.
 Information about prescriptions is recorded in the Prescription Centre and a record of information given, consents, refusals and declarations of intent is saved in the patient data management service.